Gampesh/photo-albums/README.md

 ## Technical Details
 1. Added Material table and imported it to app-module
-2. Just for have good UI added Mategrial css to index.html
+2. Just to have good UI added Mategrial css to index.html